Surgeon Q&A: Can Dacron Aorta Grafts Calcify After Bicuspid Aortic Valve Repair Surgery?

 Medical Expert: Kevin Accola, MD, Cardiac Surgeon, AdventHealth

-We just received fascinating questions from Denise, the mother of a heart valve surgery patient.
-Denise wrote to me, “Hi, Adam.
+We just received fascinating questions from Nikki, the mother of a heart valve surgery patient.
+Nikki wrote to me, “Hi, Adam.
 My son had a bicuspid aortic valve repair and an aneurysm repair with a Dacron graft.
 Will this graft last forever or does it eventually calcify?
 Will he eventually require another operation during his lifetime?”

 Key Learnings About Dacron Aorta Grafts

 Here are several important learnings from our discussion with Dr. Accola:

 - Patient questions about calcification are typically specific to heart valves.
 Dr. Accola states, “This is a great question because we talk a lot about the valve procedure itself and its longevity.
 But, I’ve got to say not too many people inquire about the graft – which is a very valid point.”

 - Aorta grafts are made from synthetic materials which facilitate the flow of blood through the body.
 A graft is often used to repair or replace a section of the aorta which may bulge or swell.
 This is called an aneurysm and can be a life-threatening defect if the aorta is tears or dissects.

 - While a Dacon graft may fibrose (form fibrous tissue), it is rare that the graft will calcify.
 “Sometimes it does calcify, but really, in very unusual circumstance,” states Dr. Accola.
 “Typically, it creates a fibrosis within the graft or around the graft itself.
 Rarely is calcification a problem or a concern in these patients who’ve had a Dacron graft replacing an aorta.”